 An NHS prescription is issued by a National Health Service medical practitioner, for example a doctor or a dentist.
 For each item on your prescription you pay a set fee, unless you are exempt or hold a pre-payment certificate.
-At present, the NHS prescription medicine fee is £7.85.
+At present, the NHS prescription charge is £9.35 per item.
+Some items may attract multiple charges, which the pharmacy will advise you of if necessary.

 We keep a secure computerised record of all your medicines, which enables us to to advise you appropriately when dispensing and selling you over the counter medicines.
 Our computer system keeps a record of any known allergies that you may have, and it also helps to check that new medicines you take don't clash with previous ones.